 Li Tao, chief executive officer (CEO) of the Beijing-based Apus Group, which provides launchers, browsers, and other apps for mobile phones running on the Android operating system, said India’s mobile internet market is at a stage where China’s was three to five years ago.

-For investors such as Apus, India is unique because millions of Indians already use smartphones for online shopping, communications, banking, news, entertainment, ticketing, bill payments, education, so on, the report said.
+For investors such as Apus, India is unique because millions of Indians already use smartphones for online shopping, communications, banking, news, entertainment, ticketing, bill payments, education, and so on, the report said.

 READ ALSO :